Skip to main content

 • scopes corresponds to scopes

-You will also need to set the additionalParameters property with the following values:
+You also need to set the additionalParameters property with the following values:

-• max_age: 0 This will force a new authentication flow once the user ends up on the Authorization Service frontend.
+• max_age: 0 This forces a new authentication flow once the user ends up on the Authorization Service frontend.

 • tenant_id: <TENANT_ID> Optional, in case you are using a multi tenant setup.
 Set this to the actual tenant ID.